bcaffo/LittleInferenceBook/manuscript/02_probability.md

 1. assigns it a number between 0 and 1
 2. requires that the probability that something occurs is 1
-3. required that the probability of the union of any two sets of outcomes that have nothing in common (mutually exclusive) is the sum of their respective probabilities.
+3. requires that the probability of the union of any two sets of outcomes that have nothing in common (mutually exclusive) is the sum of their respective probabilities.